 What skills will students learn from the program?

 Students in the Master Academy in Population Health will learn about the most pressing public health issues through the lenses of biostatistics, epidemiology and global health.
-They will tour the Boston University Medical Campus, including an active research lab, where they will learn about research and careers in research from a Boston University professors/researchers.
+They will have a virtual tour the Boston University Medical Campus, including an active research lab, where they will learn about research and careers in research from a Boston University professors/researchers.
 They will learn to use and visualize their data using the SAS JMP statistical program and create their own health dashboards.
 Furthermore, they will work in teams to find an innovative solution to a public health issue of their choice and present their research as a blog or podcast that will be published on the PHX website.
 Upon completion of the program, students will receive a 1 year SAS JMP license to continue to practice at home!

 When and where will the program be held?